 DescriptionYou're not imagining it: Quicksilver climbing rose (Rosa sp.) really is this fabulous color!
 Truly purple roses are few and far between, which makes this one even more special.
 It really is a rare hue.
 Imagine this vigorous, easy-care climbing rose growing up a wall, pergola, or trellis, gracing your home with these amazing flowers.
 You'll be stopping traffic for sure.
 Sweetly fragrant, with big, old-fashioned full blooms, it's an ideal way to add classic rose beauty to your yard with just a hint of quirkiness.

 Hello!
-Thank you for leaving a review, it does not appear that we have an email from you in our inbox.
-Please email pictures of the plant to firstname.lastname@example.org, making sure to put your order number and name in the subject line so that we may provide the best assistance possible.
-Rest assured, we do have a 60 day guarantee on all of our plants.
+We're so sorry that the deer got to your new roses.
+Sadly roses are not deer resistant.
+Please email pictures of the plants to email@example.com, making sure to put your order number and name in the subject line so that we may provide the best assistance possible.
+Rest assured, we do have a 60-day guarantee on all of our plants.
 If you received your plants within that timeframe, we will be happy to apply your warranty once we receive the pictures. https://www.greatgardenplants.com/pages/our-guarantee